-Our team is made up of individuals who have all been through formal art education.
-As well as being involved in Q-Art, we are all practitioners working in a diverse range of fields, and we recognise that many of the valuable skills we have gained stem from our art education.
+Our team is made up of individuals who share the aims and ethos of the organisation.
+As well as working with Q-Art, we are all practitioners working in a diverse range of fields.

 I set up Q-Art in 2008 whilst a BA fine art student at Goldsmiths in order to break down the barriers to art education and contemporary art and share practice across art schools.
 I was motivated to set up the organisation in response to the barriers – tangible and intangible – that I faced as a first generation student entering and then progressing through undergraduate level fine art education.
 In addition to running Q-Art I also work as a freelance researcher, and have worked for The Glasgow School of Art, and as a freelance researcher for CHEAD (The Council for Higher Education in Art & Design (CHEAD), The Higher Education Academy, The Arts Society, and a-n.
 I am due to begin an Ed D at the Institute of Education, University College London.
 I am an Associate Fellow of the Higher Education Academy, a Fellow of the RSA, a WEF Young Global Shaper, and I am on the steering group of the National Association of Fine Art Education (NAFAE).

 I graduated from Goldsmiths in 2010 and have been involved with Q-Art ever since.
 I share our goal of breaking down barriers to art education and the contemporary art world.
 I am particularly concerned about the arts being undervalued and squeezed out of compulsory education, and the impact this has on access to art education at FE and HE level.